-1: Models with the smart entry system have an ENGINE START/STOP button instead of an ignition switch.
+\1: Models with the smart entry system have an ENGINE START/STOP button instead of an ignition switch.

-Passenger Airbag Off Indicator
+■ Passenger Airbag Off Indicator

-When the passenger airbag off indicator comes on
+■ When the passenger airbag off indicator comes on

-The indicator comes on to alert you that the passenger's front airbag has been turned off.
-This occurs when the weight sensors detect about 65 lbs (29 kg) or less, the weight of an infant or small child, on the seat.
+The indicator comes on to alert you that the passenger's airbag has been turned off.
+This occurs if the seat is empty or when the weight sensors determine that a small child or infant is on the passenger seat.